Detroit Financial District: Old Detroit: Before 1830

 In 1778, the British military commander decided that Fort Detroit was too difficult to defend, and construction on a second fort to the north began.
 This fort, known as Fort Lernoult (later Fort Shelby), was centered in the northern section of what is now the Detroit Financial District, covering the area between Fort Street and Lafayette Street, and from Griswold street west to Washington Avenue.
 The southern stockade was extended from the river to the new fort, enclosing nearly all the Financial District.

 However, the land north of what now is Larned Street was low and marshy, and most buildings were located south of that line.
 In 1805, a devastating fire swept through the village of Detroit, destroying all but one structure.
 After the fire, Detroit was replatted, establishing the main avenues of Jefferson and Woodward.
 Some residents were awarded lots south of Fort Shelby and north of Jefferson in what is now financial district, and built homes there.

-Fort Shelby was manned by the British until 1813, when it was abandoned and taken over by American forces.
+Fort Shelby was controlled by the British until 1813, when it was abandoned and taken over by American forces.
 However, Fort Shelby had been deteriorating, and in 1824, the federal government ceded the southern section of the grounds to the city.
 In 1826, troops left the fort, and the remainder of the fort and grounds were given to the city; the next year Fort Shelby was demolished and streets platted in the pattern that remains today.
 In addition, the marshy section north of Larned was drained by rerouting and deepening the River Savoyard.